vystrcild/llm-dataset-processor/README.md

 Be aware that costs can grow very quickly with larger datasets.
 We recommend testing your prompt first by enabling `Test Prompt Mode`.

 Make sure you have sufficient credits in your LLM provider account.

+## Actor-to-Actor integration
+You can use LLM Dataset Processor as an Actor-to-Actor integration.
+This allows you to process a datasets from other Actors.

+Create task in **Saved tasks** and choose LLM Dataset Processor as Integration.
+In configuration, keep the **Input dataset ID** empty since it will be provided by the previous Actor.

 ## Limitations
 - The API rate limit is set to 500 requests per minute.